 Virtual home visiting

 MIECHV statute defines virtual home visits as home visits conducted only through electronic information and telecommunications technologies.
 Under reauthorization of the MIECHV Program, virtual home visits are allowable; however, guardrails are established to ensure virtual home visits are only used in limited circumstances and do not replace in-person home visits.
 Reauthorization also requires each home visiting model to have equivalent training standards for virtual and in-person home visits.
-More information about how awardees must meet these requirements will be included in the FY24 NOFO.
+More information about how awardees must meet these requirements is included in the FY24 NOFO.

 Targeted, intensive home visiting services